FIMPs in a two-component dark matter model with $Z_2 \times Z_4$ symmetry: Model description

 \section{Model description}

-In this part, we consider a two-component dark matter model with $Z_2 \times Z_4$ symmetry by introducing two singlet scalars $S$ and $S_0$ as well one Majorana fermion $\chi$ to the SM, where $S$ and $\chi$ are dark matter candidates and $S_0$ owns non-zero vacuum expectation value (vev) $v_0$, and the charges the particles in the model carrying are listed as follows: \\ The new additional Lagrangian is therefore given as follows:
+In this section, we present a two-component dark matter model with $Z_2 \times Z_4$ symmetry.
+We extend the SM by introducing two singlet scalars $S$ and $S_0$ together with one Majorana fermion $\chi$, where $S$ and $\chi$ are the DM candidates and $S_0$ acquires a non-zero vacuum expectation value (vev) $v_0$.
+The charges carried by the particles in the model are listed as follows: